New York Governor Cuomo hires defense lawyer in nursing home probe

 Abramowitz represented Cuomo’s office when federal prosecutors investigated the governor for disbanding an anti-corruption agency in 2014.
 He also represented filmmaker Woody Allen for many years, defending him against abuse allegations.

-Reporting by Barbara Goldberg in New York and Steve Gorman in Los Angeles; Additional reporting by Joseph Ax; Editing by Dan Grebler and Lincoln Feast.
+Reporting by Barbara Goldberg in New York and Steve Gorman in Los Angeles; Additional reporting by Joseph Ax and Kanishka Singh; Editing by Dan Grebler and Lincoln Feast.

 Our Standards: The Thomson Reuters Trust Principles.